-Natural beauty, fascinating historical features, and length: The Ghost Town Trail is a 36-mile long ‘rails to trails’ trail that blends these qualities and throws in a bit of challenge for flavor.
-The trail includes a 32-mile portion that stretches from Blairsville, PA to Ebensburg, PA, as well as a 4-mile spur called the Rexis Branch that stretches from the Eliza Furnace to Red Mill Rd. in Vintondale, PA.
+Natural beauty, fascinating historical features, and length: The Ghost Town Trail is a 46-mile long ‘rails to trails’ trail that blends these qualities and throws in a bit of challenge for flavor.
+The trail includes the 32-mile main stem portion that stretches from Blacklick, PA to Ebensburg, PA, as well as the 12-mile C and I Extension that includes the 4-mile Rexis Branch that stretches from Vintondale to White Mill and the 8-mile Stritty’s Way that stretches from the end of the Rexis Branch near the Rt.
+422 underpass to North St. in Cardiff.
 Named for the long-gone coal-mining communities that once dotted its right-of-way, the GTT flows past two massive iron furnaces, old coal-loading tipples, boney (coal-refuse) piles and other traces of industrial history.
 The Blacklick Creek valley in which it is situated is gorgeous, with mountain streams, stands of rhododendron, dozens of wildflower species and cool woodlands.

 424 Prave Street Ebensburg, PA 15931

 Nanty Glo: 40.471959,-78.83597

 Twin Rocks: 40.490504,-78.861355